 Its True Purpose

 Many "educated" people have seen how specious such reasoning can be.
-For example, after listing a large number of successful individuals with little formal education, on the website Education Reform, Dr. Shaun Kerry says that rather than limit their education to formal schooling, such individuals were curious about the world around them, and that such a spirit of exploration led them to discover their true passion and strengths.
+For example, after listing a number of successful individuals with little formal education, on the website Education Reform, Dr. Shaun Kerry says that rather than limit their education to formal schooling, such individuals were curious about the world around them.
 This led to their success.

 Broadening Our Minds